Růžena Jesenská

-Růžena Jesenská (b.
-1863 Prague, d.
-1940 Prague), was a decadent writer, a follower of Julius Zeyer.
-She was a member of the Czech Academy of Sciences (elected 1929), sister of Marie Jesenská and aunt of writer Milena Jesenská.
+Růžena Jesenská (17 June 1863 – 14 July 1940) was a Czech decadent writer.
+She was a follower of Julius Zeyer.
+She was a member of the Czech Academy of Sciences (elected 1929), and was aunt of writer Milena Jesenská.
 Jesenská wrote novels, plays, short stories, children's books, and over 50 collections of poetry.
 Although few works by Czech women writers have been translated into English, writers, such as Jesenská, were widely published and read.

 Biography

-Růžena Jesenská was born into a family of many children and was the oldest daughter of an official who later became a businessman.
-She began training as a teacher in 1878 at St. Thomas Girls’ school in Prague, the same school she attended as a girl, and later taught at various schools in Prague.
+Růžena Jesenská was born in 1863 in Prague, into a family of many children and was the oldest daughter of an official who later became a businessman.
+She began training as a teacher in 1878 at St. Thomas Girls' school in Prague, the same school she attended as a girl, and later taught at various schools in Prague.
 At the Fin de siècle in 1907, she was forced to retire from teaching and entered a career in journalism.

 Jesenská traveled extensively through the Baltic countries, France, Italy, and Russia and published under the pseudonyms, Eva Z Hluboké and Martin Věžník.
 Her first novella was published in the journal, Světozor, under the male pseudonym, Martin Věžník.
 She first wrote didactic literature for girls and young women before writing poems, drama, and novels, including 3 biographical novels.
 Her writing largely excludes the sentimentalism found in other Czech women's writing of the 1880s, and instead, she incorporates symbolism through "truncated images and syntax."
 Critic Jan Opolsky describes her writing as "against the current," and Max Brod critiqued "her chauvinistic Czech attitudes and philistine outlook."